 While your doctor may initially diagnose diabetic ketoacidosis based on your symptoms, you’ll need medical test results to back it up if you want to qualify for long-term disability benefits.
 The insurance company wants reports that document your objective clinical and laboratory findings, so your physician should submit everything concerning your condition, even if those results might point to another condition or disorder.

-Diabetic ketoacidosis can be a dangerous and debilitating disorder.
-If you suffer from severe sugar problems or another physical or mental disorder that keeps you from successfully performing your job duties, long-term disability benefits can be a great financial help.
-Sadly, approval can be difficult, so speaking with legal counsel is imperative.
-If you’ve been denied for LTD benefits despite having a genuine disability, contact Nick Ortiz Law today at (888) 321-8131 to find out how we can help you get the benefits you deserve.
+If you’ve been denied LTD benefits despite having a genuine disability, contact Ortiz Law Firm today at (888) 321-8131 to find out how we can help you get the benefits you deserve.